-Business Protection Assurance is a type of insurance that helps protect a business against possible financial losses when terminal or critical illness or death affects the owners or their employees.
+Business Protection Assurance is a type of insurance that helps protect a business against possible financial losses when a terminal or critical illness or death affects the owners or their employees.
 By including this in your business plans, you can help your business to survive and continue trading under seriously challenging circumstances.

 There are three main types of Business Protection Assurance: